dotswg/dots-architecture/draft-ietf-dots-architecture.md

 ~~~~~
 {: #fig-redirected-signaling title="Redirected Signaling"}

-1. Previously established DOTS session 1 exists between a DOTS client and
+1. Previously established DOTS signal channel session 1 exists between a DOTS
-   DOTS server A.
+   client and DOTS server A.

 1. DOTS server A sends a server signal redirecting the client to DOTS server B.

-1. If the DOTS client does not already have a separate DOTS session with
+1. If the DOTS client does not already have a separate DOTS signal channel
-   the redirection target, the DOTS client initiates and establishes DOTS
+   session with the redirection target, the DOTS client initiates and
-   session 2 with DOTS server B.
+   establishes DOTS signal channel session 2 with DOTS server B.

 1. Having redirected the DOTS client, DOTS server A ceases sending server
    signals.
 The DOTS client likewise stops sending client signals to DOTS server
-   A. DOTS session 1 is terminated.
+   A. DOTS signal channel session 1 is terminated.

 ### Recursive Signaling {#recursive-signaling}